-This guide isn’t for you if you are a real estate “wholesaler” who places properties under a purchase contract then assigns (sells) the agreement to another investor.
+This guide isn’t for you if you are a real estate “wholesaler” who places properties under a purchase contract and then assigns (sells) the agreement to another investor.
 You also sell contracts, but learning how to wholesale for profit requires a lot more than a single article.

 Here’s what you will learn:

-- The types of seller financed contracts
+- The types of seller-financed contracts

 - What it means to sell a contract

-- Who buys seller financed contracts
+- Who buys seller-financed contracts

 - The contract selling process